 - (a) In Canada, the Company maintains non-registered, wholly unfunded supplemental retirement arrangements for one active Canadian executive, eight retired Canadian executives and two retired U.S. executives or their widows.
 The Company makes all required contributions to the plans.
 Benefits are based on employee earnings.
 An actuary is involved in measuring the obligation of the plans and in calculating the expense and any contributions required.
 The plans are closed to new members.
 The primary risk factors for these plans are longevity of plan beneficiaries and discount rate volatility. - (b) In the U.S., the Company has a post-employment wholly unfunded deferred compensation plan for designated executives ("NQP").
 Liabilities are based strictly on the contributions made to the plan, an established rate of return and are not subject to actuarial adjustments.
-It allows executives to elect to defer specified portions of salary, cash bonuses and long-term incentive plan payments.
+It allows executives to elect to defer specified portions of salary, cash bonuses and longterm incentive plan payments.
 The Company contributes a matching portion of the executive's NQP deferred amount to a maximum of 8% of the executive's base salary plus bonus.
 The Company may also contribute a discretionary annual company contribution based on a percentage of base salary and annual bonus.
 Contributions to the NQP for one of the executives vest immediately.
-For the other executives, immediate vesting of discretionary Company contributions and interest occurs on death, disability or change of control with normal vesting occurring at age 60 with 10 years' service.
+For the other executives, immediate vesting of discretionary Company contributions and interest occurs on death, disability or change of control, with normal vesting occurring at age 60 with 10 years' service.
 The Company's match portion and interest vest in the same manner as Company contributions in the 401k plan.
 Elective deferrals by the executive vest immediately. - (c) In Germany, the Company has several wholly unfunded defined benefit plans.
 There are four salary-based annuity plans that are closed to new members, but currently have approximately 130 active members.
 All contributions and benefits are funded by the Company.
 The primary risk factors for these plans are longevity of plan beneficiaries and discount rate volatility.
 There are also three cash balance plans for current employees.
 Two of those plans require the Company to match a specific portion of employee contributions.
 Upon retirement, lump sum payments are made unless an employee requests an annuity.
 The third cash balance plan has employer and employee contributions and pays out in three instalments upon retirement.
-The primary risk factor for these three plans is discount rate volatility.
+The primary risk factor for these three plans is discount rate volatility. - (d) The Company has wholly unfunded post-employment defined benefit plans in Austria, France, Italy, Mexico and Thailand.
+Benefits are paid out in lump sums upon retirement, disability or death.
+There are no employee contributions in these plans.
+Benefits are based on salary and length of service with the Company.